 Will the Affordable Care Act Shift Claims to Workers’ Compensation Payors?

-By Richard A. Victor, Olesya Fomenko, Jonathan Gruber
+By Olesya Fomenko, Richard A. Victor, Jonathan Gruber

-September 1, 2015 Related Topics: System Review
+September 1, 2015 Related Topics: System Overview

 According to this study, hundreds of millions of dollars could shift from group health to workers’ compensation as Accountable Care Organizations (ACO) expand under the Affordable Care Act (ACA).